 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

-Kids do better in school when parents are involved in their academic lives.
+Kids do better in school when parents are involved.
 These early years of schooling are an important time for parents to be informed and supportive about their child's education.

-As students grow more independent during middle school, it can be challenging for parents to know how to stay involved.
+As students grow more independent during middle school, it can be a challenge for parents to know how to stay involved.
 Here are 10 tips.

-Even though teens are seeking independence, parental involvement is still an important ingredient for academic achievement.
+Even though teens are seeking independence, parental involvement is still an important part of academic success.

 About 6% of all U.S. K-12 students are considered academically gifted.
 Here are some ways to tell the difference between bright students and gifted students.